chrismatthews939/DataEng-Learning-Journal/9. Data Responsibilities/Topic-5-Effective-communication-and-team-roles.md

 2. **Daily Stand-Ups:** Team members update progress and raise blockers.
 3. **Retrospectives:** Reflect on what worked well and identify areas for improvement.

+---

+# Evaluating Approaches to Collaboration and Consolidation